Potential Football Manager 2020 Wonderkids & Promising Talents to Watch

 Discover the potential Football Manager 2020 wonderkids and most promising Under-16 talents to watch.
 Here you’ll find a bunch of football talents and youngsters who is not included in Football Manager 2019 and that we feel deserves to be in FM19 either because they’ve excelled so far this season, plays a major figure for the club’s youth team or simply has bunch of potential to play a major role in international football in the future, but who’s unfortunately too young for FM 2019.

-Featured along with player reviews of a great number of potential Football Manager 2020 wonderkids worth checking out, comes the Passion4FM FM19 youth database which features both the potential wonderkids depicted below, plus a bunch of other highly rated talents and youngsters.
+Featured along with player reviews of a great number of potential Football Manager 2020 wonderkids worth checking out, comes the Passion4FM FM19 youth database which features both the potential wonderkids depicted below, plus a bunch of other highly rated talents and youngsters around the world, from Czech Republic in the east to Velez Sarsfield in west.

-The FM19 youth database is a great addition for anyone looking to build on youth by selecting one of the best FM19 youth academy clubs and lets you experience Xavi Simons or Fernando Ovelar in Football Manager 2019 among many other highly rated talents that’s on the verge to break through in the year(s) to come.
+The FM19 youth database is a great addition for anyone looking to build on youth by selecting one of the best FM19 youth academy clubs and lets you experience Xavi Simons or Eduardo Camavinga in Football Manager 2019, among many other highly rated talents that’s on the verge to break through in the year(s) to come.

-Enjoy the Passion4FM Youth Database and work with the potential wonderkids of Football Manager 2020 ‘before’ anyone else!
+Enjoy the Passion4FM Youth Database and discover the potential wonderkids of Football Manager 2020 ‘before’ anyone else!

 About the Passion4FM FM19 Youth Database